sagieppel/Segment_Anything2_Trained_for_Semantic_Seg_Vessell_Fill_level/README.md

-# SAM 2: Segment Anything in Images and Videos (from original repository)
+# SAM 2: Segment Anything in Images and Videos (from original repository note this code is based on version 2.0 and not version 2.1)

 **[AI at Meta, FAIR](https://ai.meta.com/research/)**